alimaghamii/Persson-Brener/README.md

-# Modified Power Law Viscoelastic Model: Effective Surface Energy
+# Modified Power Law Viscoelastic Model: Effective Surface Energy through Persson and Brener

 This repository provides a Python implementation to compute and visualize the **dimensionless effective surface energy** \(\hat{\Gamma}_{\mathrm{eff}}\) for a **viscoelastic material** modeled using the **Modified Power Law (MPL)** (
 ML WILLIAMS, AIAA journal, 1964) framework through the Persson and Brener theory (BNJ Persson, EA Brener, Physical Review E, 2005).
 It is based on the analytical model introduced in: